 This includes all funding received from the ESFA to carry out the objectives of the academy.
 It includes the school budget share; minimum funding guarantee; education services grant; insurance; rates; and pre-16 high needs funding streams.

-Other DfE/ESFA grants This is funding received from the ESFA for specific purposes, for example pupil premium funding.
+Other DfE/ESFA grants

+This is funding received from the ESFA for specific purposes.